-Breast reduction with liposuction instead of the surgical method was performed by Dr Lanzer in the year 2000, and he was the first doctors in the world to perform a large clinical study of it use and effectiveness.
+Breast reduction with liposuction instead of the surgical method was performed by Dr Lanzer in the year 2000, and he was the first doctor in the world to perform a large clinical study of its use and effectiveness.

 2002 – Long Term Facial Fillers

 Long Term facial fillers are used to enhance areas of the face such as cheeks and lips.
 They can reduce wrinkles, plump the skin and give an overall more youthful appearance.
 In 2002 Dr Lanzer was the first doctor in Australia to inject more long term fillers and featured on “A Current Affair” with Ray Martin.

 Dr Lanzer held lectures on his technique of suture lifts in Australia and America.
 His way of performing a suture lift became a whole new method of skin rejuvenation.
-Today A new type of threads exist that slowly dissolve.
+Today A new type of thread exist that slowly dissolve.
 The can be used for the face or neck and last about 12 months.

 2005 – Male Liposuction